workingDog/stixtoneolib/conversion.md

 ## Stix-2.0 objects to Neo4J conversion

-The conversion of STIX-2 objects to Neo4j representations aim at preserving all information present in the STIX-2 objects.
+The conversion of STIX-2 objects to a Neo4j representation aims at preserving all information present in the STIX-2 objects.

 ### Terminology used